 Then you should contact an attorney to discuss your rights.
 Personal injury claims are completely separate from DUI charges the at-fault driver may face.
 DUI charges are dealt with in criminal court, while personal injury claims are civil matters.
 A car accident attorney can help to investigate your wreck, build a compelling case on your behalf, and pursue the maximum compensation you deserve for your injuries.

-Call an Olympia Car Accident Attorney Today
+Call Our Olympia Car Accident Lawyers Today

 If you or someone you love has been injured in a collision with a drunk driver, it is important to contact an attorney as soon as possible.
 Experienced car accident lawyer Marya Fuller can discuss your rights and explain all of your legal options.